phetdam/infix-calculator/README.rst

 Features
 --------

-Can process input from both stdin and from files.
-Supports boolean, integral, and floating point expressions using standard arithmetic and logcal operations, with C-style operator precedence.
-Allows line comments within input files and expression grouping with parentheses.
+Can process expression input from both stdin and text files.
+Supports boolean, integral, and floating point expressions using standard arithmetic and logical operations, with C-style operator precedence.
+Allows line comments within input files, multiple semicolon-separated expressions in input, and grouping of subexpressions with parentheses.

 Maybe in the future I will be able to support name assignment.